Carpenter-Softworks/Proxmox-Nag-Disabler/README.md

 - Proxmox VE installed and running
 - Root or sudo access
+- Python3
+  - will be installed automatically if missing
+- `curl` or `wget` for downloading `disable-nag.sh` (unless present in the working directory)
-- Python3 (will be installed automatically if missing)
+  - will be installed automatically if missing
 - Systemd (standard on modern Proxmox installations)

 ## How It Works